With cold weather coming in Hodgenville, you may be questioning when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Plastic or vinyl covers impede air, which could cause condensation to build up inside your system.
 The best type of material is one that allows airflow, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money

 If you decide to use an air conditioner cover, here are the best times to use it.

 Cover Your Air Conditioner During Summer

-A lightweight mesh cover during the summer allows your air conditioner to run unrestricted while keeping grass clippings and sticks out.
+A lightweight mesh cover during the summer allows your air conditioner to run smoothly while keeping grass clippings and twigs out.

 Related: How Do I Know if My Air Conditioner is Running Properly?